-The business growth, sales price and cost development assumptions embedded in the CGU specific cash flow projections are based on management assessment of the market demand and environment, which are examined against external information sources.
+Key parameters underlying the cash flow projections include assumptions on business growth, sales price and cost development.
+These assumptions embedded in the CGU specific cash flow projections are based on management assessment of the market demand and environment, which are examined against external information sources.
 The productivity and efficiency assumptions are based on internal targets, which are evaluated against actual performance.
 The cash flows for subsequent terminal year are assumed prudently without growth, except as stated below.